obeddiaz/Easy-Route-Management/README.md

 ## Features

-- Define nested routes in a single object.
+- ✅ Define nested routes in a single object.
-- Automatically generate paths with dynamic parameters.
+- 🔄 Automatically generate paths with dynamic parameters.
-- Works with any framework or library that uses paths.
-- Type-safe: ensures only valid routes and parameters are used.
+- 🧠 Type-safe: ensures only valid routes and parameters are used.
+- 🚫 Prevents access to undefined routes.
+- ⚙️ Works with any framework or library that uses paths.

+---

 ---